dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 - Mediatek MT2625
 - Sierra Wireless 7702

 Although LTE vendors are open to all UE manufacturers, mobile network operators (MNOs) are still in control of LTE vendor equipment and some aspects of UE devices via RF signalling.
 Thus it is important for MNOs to recognize the effect they have on the technologies they use, especially when it differs from theory.
+UEs devices typically use AT commands as the API to control their capabilities.

-These UEs all share AT commands as the API to control their capabilities.
+These UE device manufacturers are considered:

-* Ublox is a Swiss company that creates wireless semiconductors and modules for consumer, automotive and industrial markets.
-They operate as a fabless IC and design house.
+* Ublox, founded in Switzerland, 1997, is a fabless semiconductor company that creates user equipment for telecommunications in consumer, automotive and industrial markets, and leads in GNSS.
-* Quectel is the leading global supplier of cellular and GNSS modules, with a broad product portfolio covering the most recent wireless technologies of 5G, LTE/LTE-A, NB-IoT/LTE-M, UMTS/HSPA(+), GSM/GPRS and GNSS.
-As a professional IoT technology developer and cellular module supplier, Quectel is able to provide one-stop services for IoT cellular modules.
-Quectel products have been widely applied in IoT/M2M fields including smart payment, telematics and transport, smart energy, smart cities, security, wireless gateways, industry, healthcare, agriculture, and environment monitoring.
+* Quectel, founded in China, 2010, is a comprehensive supplier of user equipment for the cellular industry, with a wide range of modems covering 5G, LTE, NB-IoT/LTE-M, UMTS/HSPA+, GSM/GPRS and GNSS; it leads in production of UE modems, but not GNSS.
-* Nordic Semiconductor is a fabless semiconductor company.
-The company specializes in ultra-low power performance wireless system on a chip and connectivity devices for the 2.4 GHz ISM band, with power consumption and cost being the main focus areas.
+* Nordic Semiconductor, founded in Norway, 1983, is a fabless semiconductor company specializing in ultra-low power bluetooth low energy (BLE) and 2.4 GHz devices, as well as the low-powered cellular industry (NB-IoT/LTE-M).
-* **SIMCom Wireless Solutions** is a subsidiary of SIM Technology Group Ltd. It is a fast-growing wireless M2M company, designing and offering a variety of wireless modules based on GSM/GPRS/EDGE,WCDMA/HSDPA and TD-SCDMA technical platforms.
+* SIMCom Wireless Solutions, founded in China, 2002, is a wireless M2M company offering a variety of wireless modems based on GSM/GPRS, WCDMA/HSDPA, TD-SCDMA and NB-IoT/LTE-M.

 \hypertarget{metrics_est}{%
 \subsubsection[Metrics and Estimations: Power, Latency, Secondary and Interval, Longevity]{Metrics and Estimations}\label{metrics_est}}